declan93/Intro2linux/README.md

 We then have two separate ways to run this file.
 We can set the permissions bit to make it executable.
 We can then call the script by typing its name e.g `./shell_script_name.sh`.
 We can alternatively type `bash shell_script_name.sh`

 ### Making life easier in the terminal ###

 #### Paths and environments ####
 What happens if you move directory and call the above script exactly as above?
 The system will not be able to find the shell script.
 How does Linux know where the cd command or ls commands are located?
 With linux we can specify the path to our software - this is an environment variable that contains the paths to the software we have specified.
 When we call a command the system will check each location.
+We have seen paths in action above with `ls ..`

+`..` idicates up one level on the current path `.` indicates current working directory, i.e, `ls` == `ls ./`

-When we open a shell script a set of environment variables gets read and stored.
+When we open a shell/terminal a set of environment variables gets read and stored.
+If a command is in our path `whereis` will print its location.

 ```
 whereis cd
 ```